NolanMullins/cis3110/a1/readme.txt

 **********************************
 Assumptions
 **********************************
-	Aruments passed to the add command are infact valid numbers.
+	Arugments passed to the add command are infact valid numbers.
 A hex number will begin with 0x.
 If an invalid number is found as an arg the program will not add it.